 Updated April 12, 2026

 Beet plant growth moves through germination, clustered seedling emergence, thinning, leaf expansion, root swelling, and harvest.
-The useful timeline is not just which stage the crop is in, but whether leaf growth and root size are moving together at the right time.
+The timeline matters most when leaf growth and root size are moving together at the right time.

 Most beets germinate in about 10 to 15 days in cool spring soil.
 By about weeks 2 to 3, crowded seedlings should be thinned.
 Leaf expansion usually dominates weeks 3 to 5, visible root swelling often follows through weeks 4 to 8, and the main harvest window commonly opens around days 50 to 60.
 Baby beets come earlier.
 Roots held much beyond table size can keep enlarging, but the calendar stops being useful once texture starts turning fibrous or woody.